-The following are critical judgments that management has made in the process of applying accounting policies and that have the most significant effect on the amounts recognized in the condensed consolidated interim financial statements:
+The following are critical judgments that management has made in the process of applying accounting policies and that have the most significant effect on the amounts recognized in the consolidated financial statements:

 - Management is required to assess exploration and evaluation assets for impairment.
 As part of this assessment, management must make an assessment as to whether there are indicators of impairment.
-If there are indicators, management performs an impairment test on the major assets within this balance; - The assessment of whether an acquisition meets the definition of a business or whether assets are acquired: - The determination of the functional currency of each entity within the Company; and - The assessment of the Company's ability to continue as a going concern.
+If there are indicators, management performs an impairment test on the major assets within this balance; and - The determination of the functional currency of each entity within the Company.